rrbriggs/discord-bot/README.md

 # discord-bot
 Mucking around with creating a discord bot.
-The main functionality I wanted was to move everyone from a private channel to a public channel.
+The main functionality I wanted was to move everyone from a private channel to a public channel for pub raids.

 # Poking fun at users

 Bot has a joke functionality !joke

+My WoW crew loves when bots make fun of us.

 It will pick a person and make a joke about them.
 My jokes are just for MMOs at the moment and just make fun of a persons DPS/Tanking/Healing randomly.